photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Questions?

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
-Don't be afraid to ask silly questions.
+Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

-!!! tldr ""
+!!! note ""
-    Never use GitHub Issues to ask general questions or for assistance.
+    Never use GitHub Issues if you are unsure, have a general question, or need assistance.

 ## Reporting Bugs ##